hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-bodyweight-intro.md

 - Record or update an observation of body weight associated with a patient

-### Comparison with other national and international specifications
+### Comparison with other national and international IGs

 A resource conforming to this profile is conformant to:
 - [observation-bodyweight](http://hl7.org/fhir/R4/observation-bodyweight.html)